afontenot/pyweight/docs/md/Introduction.md

 PyWeight is known to be able to start on macOS, but has not been tested beyond that.
-We're currently looking for someone with the knowledge to package PyWeight as a macOS application in a dmg file.
+We're currently looking for someone with the knowledge to package PyWeight as a macOS application in a DMG file.
 If you can help with this, please file an issue.

 ## Running PyWeight